Then I heard the voice of the Lord saying, ‘Whom shall I send? Who will go for us?’ ‘Here I am,’ I said; ‘send me!’ Isaiah 6:1-13

 Espoused to Christ the Lord

 Often it is said that a person has a calling or vocation to religious life.
 This expression brings to mind scenes in Scripture in which Jesus asks others to “come and follow” him.
 Following Jesus then and now requires being in the world but not of the world while offering a total giving of oneself to the imitation of the life of Jesus.
 For this reason, the Church calls some to consecrated life, meaning dedicated to the sacred or to God alone.
 Consecrated life includes members of religious orders, Societies of Apostolic Life, secular institutes, consecrated virgins living in the world, hermits, and those who take private vows.
-Here we offer resources on the variety of ways in which women can embrace the consecrated life.
+Here we offer resources on the variety of ways in which women and men can embrace the consecrated life.

 Modern day religious life evolved from the practice in the early Church by Christians of removing themselves from populated areas to desert areas in order to seek more time for prayer and to adopt a simpler lifestyle indicated by the Gospels.
 In time, individuals began to come together in groups for mutual support and encouragement.
 Religious life has evolved with vitality and a great deal of diversity through the centuries, and it continues to do so.

 There are groups or congregations of contemplative female and male religious, whose main work is prayer, and also institutes of women and men engaged in active apostolates.